nivoset/nivoset.github.io/src/pages/about.md

 title: "About"
 ---

-Minimal space for things i am/have worked on.
+Minimal space for things I am/have worked on.
 I'm a staff developer focusing mainly on the frontend right now.
 I've developed embedded systems as well as frontend.
 I started web development back in the mid 90's in middleschool.
 The amount of changes ive seen feels insane. from no style sheets (think writing a site styled... without CSS) to frameworks like jquery and angular.
 Currently working in React, and playing with Qwik/Astro.

 <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">